theY4Kman/viper/docs/source/sourcemod/clients.rst

     :type   cmd: str
     :param  cmd: The command string to execute.

+..  method:: Client.is_connected()

+    Returns whether the client is connected.

 ..  method:: Client.is_timing_out()

-    Returns if the client is timing out.
+    Returns whether the client is timing out.

 ..  method:: Client.kick([msg="" [, delay=True]])